Designing

 • Recruit twelve or more new research teams (professorships etc.).
 Read more

-• Affiliate/associate principial investigators from within and without Goethe University.
+• Affiliate/associate principal investigators from within and without Goethe University.
 Read more

 • Establish the necessary structures for innovative inter- and transdisciplinary research, teaching, and transfer.
 Read more